 - 1.4 Objective: Provide a variety of housing types and sizes to maintain the Village's existing population diversity. - 1.4.1 Recommendation: Amend the Zoning Law to require a variety of housing types and sizes in new major projects, consistent with traditional Village neighborhoods, to accommodate a variety of age and income groups and residential preferences.
-Allow single family, two-family, multi-family, cottage dwellings, live-work and work-live units, among others, all with performance standards to control impacts. - 1.4.2 Recommendation: Consider deleting the term "livable" in reference to "floor area" in the Zoning Law in order to avoid confusion with the definition of "habitable" spaces in the state that would require larger minimum area than appropriate for Cold Spring. - 1.5 Objective: Encourage preservation and adaptive re-use of historic structures. - 1.5.1 Recommendation: As part of special use permit requirements, amend the Zoning Law to allow for adaptive reuse of historic structures in the Historic District and those designated by the State or National Register, with a range of possible uses such as multi-family housing, B & Bs, business and professional offices, artisan shops, galleries, and antique shops, subject to performance standards (including parking and protection of the character of the historic structure). - 1.5.2 Recommendation: Consider allowing the Village or an IRS-qualified land protection organization to be a recipient of conservation easements and building façade easements, which are voluntary agreements that can preserve land from development and may enable property owners who donate easements to receive tax deductions.
+Allow single family, two-family, multi-family, cottage dwellings, live-work and work-live units, among others, all with performance standards to control impacts. - 1.4.2 Recommendation: Consider changing the term "livable" in reference to "floor area" in the Zoning Law to be consistent with the New York State Building Code. - 1.5 Objective: Encourage preservation and adaptive re-use of historic structures. - 1.5.1 Recommendation: As part of special use permit requirements, amend the Zoning Law to allow for adaptive reuse of historic structures in the Historic District and those designated by the State or National Register, with a range of possible uses such as multi-family housing, B & Bs, business and professional offices, artisan shops, galleries, and antique shops, subject to performance standards (including parking and protection of the character of the historic structure). - 1.5.2 Recommendation: Consider allowing the Village or an IRS-qualified land protection organization to be a recipient of conservation easements and building façade easements, which are voluntary agreements that can preserve land from development and may enable property owners who donate easements to receive tax deductions.
 Ensure that adequate resources exist to allow monitoring and enforcement of any such easements. - 1.5.3 Recommendation: Consider amending the Village land use law, including the Historic District Review Board regulations, to ensure that existing architectural elements with historic value such as stone walls and other cultural features are incorporated into any proposed site development plan as assets to be preserved.